Qabala District: Events

-Gabala International Music Festival is the major event held annually in August in Gabala beginning from 2009 with the support of the Heydar Aliyev Foundation and organized by Azerbaijan's Culture and Tourism Ministry and Music Union.
+Gabala International Music Festival is the major event held annually in August in Gabala, beginning in 2009 with the support of the Heydar Aliyev Foundation and organized by Azerbaijan's Culture and Tourism Ministry and Music Union.
 During this festival, musicians perform in the open air.
-The musicians participating in the festival, come from Europe, the US and Israel, as well as republics of the former Soviet Union.
-Jazz and mugham evenings and piano competition were held within the festival.
+The musicians participating in the festival, come from Europe, the US, and Israel, as well as republics of the former Soviet Union.
+Jazz and mugham evenings and piano competitions were held within the festival.
 Farhad Badalbeyli and Dmitry Yablonsky are the artistic directors of the event.
 Until now, Tbilisi City Hall Jazz Orchestra "BIG-BAND of Georgia, Jóvenes Clásicos Del Son of Cuba, Baku Chamber Orchestra of Azerbaijan, Budapest Gypsy Band of Hungary, and Jerusalem Symphony Orchestra of Israel have participated in this festival.
-Mugham, as well as classic, chamber, jazz, flamenco, and vocal music are usually performed.
+Mugham, as well as classic, chamber, jazz, flamenco, and vocal music, are usually performed.

-International Jam Festival is another event that takes place in the Gabala district on a regular basis.
-It was started to be held in 2013 locally and only the 11 regions attended in that year.
-Since 2014, the audience of the event increased and more than 20 cities and districts of Azerbaijan and foreign countries participated in the festival.
+The International Jam Festival is another event that takes place in the Gabala district on a regular basis.
+It was started to be held in 2013 locally, and only the 11 regions attended in that year.
+Since 2014, the audience of the event has increased, and more than 20 cities and districts of Azerbaijan and foreign countries have participated in the festival.
 In 2015, the festival is attended by seven foreign countries (Russian Federation, Chuvashia Republic and Sakha Republic of Russian Federation, Serbia, Kyrgyzstan, Iran, Turkey) together with 30 cities and regions of Azerbaijan.
 In 2015, the festival is sponsored by the World Association of Culinary Organizations and the International Organization of Folk Arts.
-In 2016, participants from Turkey, Iran, Russia, Northern Cyprus, Ukraine, Uzbekistan, China, as well as participants from 30 cities and regions of Azerbaijan attended the festival and demonstrated jams prepared from various fruits, vegetables and even flowers such as cherry, blackberry, strawberry, quince walnut, apricot, rose, plum, violets, mint, rose hips, corn, wild green plum, cucumbers, tomatoes, carrots, yellow raspberries, aubergines, and melons.
-There are several competitions at the International Jam Festival including “best presentation”, “best jam”, “variety of jam types”, “the most unusual jam”, "the greatest number of species jam", etc. The 5th V International Jam Festival was attended by teams from 25 foreign countries along with companies engaged in the industrial manufacture of jams from over 35 regions of Azerbaijan.
+In 2016, participants from Turkey, Iran, Russia, Northern Cyprus, Ukraine, Uzbekistan, China, as well as participants from 30 cities and regions of Azerbaijan, attended the festival and demonstrated jams prepared from various fruits, vegetables, and even flowers, such as cherry, blackberry, strawberry, quince, walnut, apricot, rose, plum, violets, mint, rose hips, corn, wild green plum, cucumbers, tomatoes, carrots, yellow raspberries, aubergines, and melons.
+There are several competitions at the International Jam Festival, including “best presentation,” “best jam,” “variety of jam types,” “the most unusual jam”, "the greatest number of species jam", etc. The 5th V International Jam Festival was attended by teams from 25 foreign countries along with companies engaged in the industrial manufacture of jams from over 35 regions of Azerbaijan.